LDS Church and masturbation: Research on sex and masturbation among LDS members

 Data indicate a range of views by members on the morality of masturbation, and varied rates of self-reporting of having masturbated.
 Between 1950 and 1972, a survey of over 8,000 LDS-identified university students with frequent church attendance found 57% of men and 64% of women reported they did not think masturbation was immoral, in opposition to church teachings.
 The survey also found 78% of church-going Mormon men and 27% of active Mormon women reported having masturbated, with 50% of Mormon males and 11% of active Mormon females reporting recent masturbation.
 A 1995 survey of over 100 married LDS women found the majority (54%) reported having masturbated at some point, and 43% reported recent masturbation.
 For comparison, a study by church university sociologists published in 1992 found the majority (58%) of 1,000 LDS teen women surveyed self-reported having had sex before marriage, "indicat[ing] that a majority do not measure up to the Church's standard".
 According to LDS clinical psychologist Romel Mackelprang, LDS men often discuss masturbation "as though almost all boys have masturbated", while LDS women "are far more likely to display embarrassment and guilt about masturbation."

 A study of thousands of university students by BYU sociology professor Wilford E. Smith spanning 1950-1972 found these statistics for male (blue) and female (pink) Mormon subjects who reported consistent LDS church attendance.

-Based on the surveys of LDS students and married women spanning 1950 to 1995 along with a 2001 survey of 55 active LDS individuals, the summary in Mallan and Bullough's 2005 review stated the data indicate "a majority of Mormon Church member’s attitudes and behavior are at odds with the modern church policy of [masturbation] abstinence."
+Based on the surveys of LDS students and married women spanning 1950 to 1995 along with a 2001 survey of 55 active LDS individuals, the summary in Mallan and Bullough's 2005 review stated the data indicate a majority of LDS Church member's attitudes and behavior are "at odds with the modern church policy of [masturbation] abstinence."
 Self-reported masturbation rates, in opposition to church leaders' teachings, were somewhat lower in a 2019 survey, and the survey did not ask participants on whether they believed masturbation to be immoral.
 Mallan and Bullough's 2005 review also stated the mandatory confessional confessional process of worthiness interviews in the church appears to increase the potential for psychosexual shame among members.

 The self-reported numbers in a 2019 survey of over 1,700 LDS people found 31% of current, unmarried members and 53% of former members had masturbated before marriage.
 One LDS therapist believed the self-reported numbers were too low, and underreporting due to the social-desirability bias is a common issue even among anonymous surveys of many stigmatized sexual behaviors.